-1.9 The Commission has analysed a considerable amount of data to assess the likely public benefit from the code share.
+1.9 The Commission has analysed a considerable amount of data to assess changes to the public benefit situation.
 The data includes information held by government agencies such as the Australian Bureau of Statistics (ABS) and the Bureau of Infrastructure, Transport and Regional Economics (BITRE); commercial-in-confidence material provided by Qantas; data on fares on the Australia-South Africa route provided by Qantas; and fare information available on on-line web sites.

 1.10 Also, on 10 August 2012, the Commission had a teleconference discussion with its economic consultant, Dr Chris Pleatsikas, on economic principles relevant to its assessment of the code share application.
-Dr Pleatsikas also provided written comments on Qantas' submission in response to the Draft Determination.
-Dr Pleatsikas' comments were provided to Qantas and are available on the Commission's website.